meg768/homebridge-ikea-tradfri-gateway/README.md

 bulbs on or off.
 And, of course, you may change the device names and group them into rooms on your iPhone or iPad.

-The following IKEA lighbulbs supported
+The following IKEA lighbulbs are supported

 - Standard white bulbs
 - Warm white bulbs with temperature control